callumwebb/cwebby/content/about/index.md

 title = "About me"
 +++

-I'm a mechanical engineer and computer scientist by training, and have been fortunate to experience a range of work in both areas as well as their intersection.
+I'm a mechanical engineer and computer scientist by training, and have been fortunate to experience a diverse range of work.
 Some things I've been a part of include:

 - [WearHawk](http://wearhawk.com), a startup developing innovative conveyor monitoring technologies
 - an augmented reality app for mine planning